j-w-yun/social_media_stock_data/README.md

 # social_media_stock_data
-Scrape historical Subreddit posts and Tweets related to stock symbols and company names.
+Scrape historical Subreddit submissions and comments and Tweets related to stock symbols and company names.

 Dependencies
 ```